devbyte1328/python-shell/README.md

 # 🐚 python-shell

-A zero-boilerplate way to run Python projects with virtual environments and package checks, tailored for Arch Linux users.
-Just type `python_shell` in your terminal and it will drop a smart `run.sh` script into the current directory.
+A zero-boilerplate way to run Python projects with optional virtual environments and smart package checks — tailored for Arch Linux users.
+Just run `python_shell` in your terminal and it will drop a ready-to-use `run.sh` script into the current directory.

 ---

 ## ✨ Features

-- Activates an existing virtual environment (`venv/`)
+- Activates an existing virtual environment (`venv/`) if found
-- Installs only missing Python packages from `requirements.txt`
-- Installs only missing Arch Linux packages from `arch_packages.txt`
 - Silently upgrades `pip` **only if a newer version is available**
+- Installs only **missing** Python packages from `requirements.txt`
+- Installs only **missing** Arch Linux packages from `arch_packages.txt`
 - Quiet and efficient: minimal output, no unnecessary re-installs
 - Runs your `main.py` script at the end